-THE GOVERNING BODY
+4. THE GOVERNING BODY

 Regular reports are made to the governors on the progress of English provision and to our English Governor Jennifer Evans.
 This policy will be reviewed every 3 years or in the light of changes to legal requirements.

-4. SUBJECT ORGANISATION
+5. SUBJECT ORGANISATION

 The English Curriculum is delivered using the Primary National Strategy framework.
 The Early Learning Goals are followed to ensure continuity and progression from the Foundation Stage through to the National Curriculum.
 Pupil provision is related to attainment, not age.
-At Learnington Years 1 to 6 are grouped in ability for the main session of English depending on ability and where it is appropriate.
-Work is differentiated across the year group.
+At Learnington, work is differentiated across the year group according to ability.
 Learning Support Officers provide support to identified groups of children.

-5. APPROACHES TO SPEAKING AND LISTENING
+6. APPROACHES TO SPEAKING AND LISTENING

 We are committed at Leamington to using the Four Strands of Speaking and Listening: Speaking; Listening; Group Discussion and Interaction, and Drama.
 These permeate the whole curriculum.
 Interactive teaching strategies are used to engage all pupils in order to raise reading and writing standards.
 Children are encouraged to develop effective communication skills in readiness for later life.
 At Leamington we have a mind friendly approach incorporating drama activities and the use of role play whenever possible.
-Talk for Writing is beginning to be incorporated whenever possible.
-There are opportunities on a weekly basis for children to participate in show and tell.
-Every year children take part in our Festival of Speech.
+Talk for Writing is incorporated whenever possible alongside Narrative Immersion.
+There are opportunities for children to participate in show and tell.

-6. APPROACHES TO READING
+7. APPROACHES TO READING

-Shared reading is an integral part of English lessons.
-Guided reading is covered in different ways as a discrete session outside the literacy lesson.
+Shared reading is an integral part of English lessons as well as class readers and story time.
+Guided reading is covered in different ways as a discrete session outside the English lesson.
 Independent reading: All children are encouraged and given time to read for pleasure.
 Each classroom has a designated area for this purpose.
 The teachers at Leamington also demonstrate good practice by reading with and in the sight of the children.
-We have recently set up reading buddies with the help of K.S.2 children who support key stage 1 and Reception children.
+We have reading buddies with the help of K.S.2 children who support key stage 1 and Reception children.

 Resources - Children's reading books are banded from Pink Band to Grey Band and children take these books home to read.
 Reading records are kept in school.
+At Leamington we have an annual book week where the children are encouraged to share and enjoy books.